Have you been asked to attend an invite-only speed awareness course?

 • How to avoid speeding

-Be aware that you could be shown graphic images of high-speed crashes, which could be upsetting to look at.
-As you can probably imagine, these images are included to deter drivers from speeding in the future.
+You may be shown graphic images of high-speed crashes, which could be upsetting to look at.

 How Can I Demonstrate Improvement?

-By the end of the course, you should be able to demonstrate what you have learned in terms of:
+By the end of the course, you should be able to demonstrate your knowledge of the following areas:

 • The consequences of speeding